-Step 4: The recipient, sub-recipient or contractor must check the HUD Section 3 Business Registry to determine if there are any Section 3 businesses in the County where the work will be performed.
-If there are Section 3 businesses in the County that may be able to perform the work, the recipient, sub-recipient or contractor must provide a copy of the contracting opportunity(ies) (e.g., bid notices) to the Section 3 businesses.
+Step 4: The sub-recipient or contractor must place a notice of the contracting opportunity(ies) in any public housing resident newsletters, notices or bulletins as may be available and must check the HUD Section 3 Business Registry to determine if there are any Section 3 businesses in the County where the work will be performed.
+If there are Section 3 businesses in the County that may be able to perform the work, the sub-recipient or contractor must provide a copy of the contracting opportunity(ies) (e.g., bid notices) to the Section 3 businesses.
 See the HUD Section 3 Business Registry at: https://portalapps.hud.gov/Sec3BusReg/BRegistry/What.